The Elbow Joint

 Most elbow dislocations are posterior, and it is important to note that elbow dislocations are named by the position of the ulna and radius, not the humerus.

-Epicondylitis (Tennis elbow or Golfer’s Elbow)
+Epicondylitis (Tennis elbow or Golfer’s elbow)

 Most of the flexor and extensor muscles in the forearm have a common tendinous origin.
 The flexor muscles originate from the medial epicondyle, and the extensor muscles from the lateral.
 Sportspersons can develop an overuse strain of the common tendon – which results in pain and inflammation around the area of the affected epicondyle.

 Typically, tennis players experience pain in the lateral epicondyle from the common extensor origin.
 Golfers experience pain in the medial epicondyle from the common flexor origin.
+This is easily remembered as golfers aim for the ‘middle’ of the fairway, while tennis players aim for the ‘lateral’ line of the court!

 Direct damage, or swelling can cause the interference to the blood supply of the forearm via the brachial artery.
 The resulting ischaemia can cause Volkmann’s ischaemic contracture – uncontrolled flexion of the hand, as flexors muscles become fibrotic and short.
 There also can be damage to the medial, ulnar or radial nerves.
+As a result, the neurovascular examination and documentation of all patients presenting with these injuries is vital.
+Sometimes, the blood supply can be interrupted acutely leading to a ‘pale, pulseless’ limb often in a child, usually requiring emergency surgery.